 Training Marine Biologists to dive on and around the amazing Barrier Reef system in the south-west corner of Madagascar confirmed for Neil that the Tropics and associated fauna are for him.
 He is passionate about sharing the amazing aquatic and marine world, and keen to perpetuate everyone’s love of the water.

-Neil teaches multiple PADI Specialities, has written five approved PADI Distinctive Specialities based around Coral Reef Conservation and transplantation learned in Madagascar and is a factory-trained Mares and Scubapro service technician.
+Neil teaches multiple PADI Specialities, has now written six approved PADI Distinctive Specialities based around Coral Reef Conservation and transplantation learned in Madagascar and is a factory-trained Mares and Scubapro service technician.
 He is RYA Powerboat qualified with Cook Islands Boat Master certification.

 Neil also has an engineering and Health and Safety background, with NEBOSH certifications in the latter.